allenai/unified-io-2/README.md

 To add a dataset, register it with seqio and ensure the last pre-processor is `modality_processing.unified_io_preprocessor`.
-The preceding functions should make sure the dataset has the appropriate fields for that functions.
+The preceding functions should make sure the dataset has the appropriate fields for that function.

 ### Prompts
-We our entire set of prompts in `t5x/examples/unified_io/data/prompt_dict`, we randomly select among these prompts during training.
+Our entire set of prompts in `t5x/examples/unified_io/data/prompt_dict`, we randomly select among these prompts during training.

 ### Visualization
-We include a visualization script to shows what the data looks like after post-processing:
+We include a visualization script to show what the data looks like after post-processing:

 ```
 python3 t5x/examples/unified_io/scripts/dataset_visualize.py refcoco_unc viz --override```